run-llama/llama_index/docs/docs/module_guides/models/llms/usage_custom.md

 Note: Some examples below rely on having the data directory present containing the documents to load.
-You can download the example Paul Graham essay from [link](https://raw.githubusercontent.com/run-llama/llama_index/main/docs/docs/examples/data/paul_graham/paul_graham_essay.txt) and store it in the `data` directory under current working directory.
+You can download the example Paul Graham essay from [link](https://raw.githubusercontent.com/run-llama/llama_index/main/docs/docs/examples/data/paul_graham/paul_graham_essay.txt) and store it in the `data` directory under the current working directory.

 ## Example: Changing the underlying LLM